raw1z/facteur/README.markdown

 #### User ####

-    mailboxes      : mailboxes assigned to this user messages_sent  : messages sent by the user
+    mailboxes      : mailboxes assigned to this user sent_messages  : messages sent by the user

 #### Mailbox ####